MoseleyBioinformaticsLab/nmrstarlib/README.rst

 ~~~~~~~~~~~~

 The :mod:`nmrstarlib` package runs under Python 3, use pip_ to install.
 Starting with Python 3.4
-pip_ is included by default:
+pip_ is included by default.

 Install on Linux, Mac OS X
 --------------------------